LaunchCodeEducation/linux/content/userspace-applications/walkthrough/sed/_index.md

 ![sed 's/a/q/1' user-data.csv output](pictures/sed-s-a-q-1.png?classes=border)

+Looking at the last record displayed in `STDOUT`:

+`Kristy,Strong,nwilliqms@example.com,Hunter Engineering`

+It looks like `nwilliams` was changed to `nwilliqms`.
+Take a look at the other lines to notice tha the first instance of each `a` character was replaced with a `q` character.

+{{% notice note %}}
+STDOUT shows the substitution that was made, however `sed` does not edit the original file by default.
+You would need to instruct `sed` to save the changes by writing STDOUT to a file with the redirection operator (`>`) or use the `-i` option.
+Both of these options for saving changes will be covered in future sections.
+{{% /notice %}}

 ## `sed` substitute All Occurrences of `'a'` with `'q'`

 Replace all occurrences of `a` with `q`: